ravi-ivar-7/choco/README.md

 ## 📄 License

 This project is for educational and team use.
-Ensure compliance with AlgoZenith's terms of service.
+Ensure compliance with the web platform's terms of service.

 ## ⚠️ Disclaimer

 This tool is designed for legitimate team access management.
 Users are responsible for:
-- Complying with AlgoZenith's terms of service
+- Complying with the web platform's terms of service
 - Ensuring proper authorization for team access
 - Maintaining security of shared credentials
 - Regular security audits and updates